Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 6.2 Waypoints and Routes

-• Set routes to plan trolling paths or navigation courses
+• Set predefined routes for trolling paths or navigation.

-• Use Quickdraw™ Contours to generate your own lake maps as you fish
+• Utilize Quickdraw™ Contours to create your unique lake maps while on the water.

-Example: Scan a bay and build a contour map showing 1-ft drop-offs.
-Return later with a BoltBuzz Spinnerbait for targeting fish holding on transitions.
+Example: Map out a bay and produce a contour map indicating 1-ft drop-offs.
+Return with a BoltBuzz Spinnerbait to target fish positioned on these edges.

 7. Troubleshooting Common Garmin Fishfinder Issues